 Email: [email protected]

-The next course starts in Autumn 2017, more information here
+The next course starts in Autumn 2019.
+For more information please email Fiona Pickett.

 On successful completion students will have achieved lipreading teaching skills at Level 4 as approved by ATLA.
 If you do not already have an adult education qualification you will also be able to undertake the Award in Education and Training (AET) qualification which is required by some education providers.

 See Manchester Deaf Studies website for general information about the lipreading teacher training course and the work of our centre.

 On successful completion students will have achieved the lipreading teaching skills at Level 4 as approved by ATLA.
 If you do not already have an adult education qualification you will also be able to undertake the Award in Education and Training (AET) qualification which is required by some education providers.”